 After you have your website created you can change the look of it visually and often with ease (many options are drag and drop) but the technology you have chosen isn’t so easy to change.

 Do you need something simple to DIY like a managed platform or is a self-hosted CMS the best way to go?

 Thankfully, technology has made it easier to create engaging websites, but there are several pockets of specialised knowledge that are required to make the most of this tech.

 Content management systems play a significant role in website development and maintenance, and open new doors for businesses around the world.

 However, owing to contemporary and quickly expanding technology – it is now possible for anybody to create a website in a short amount of time, (although results may vary).

-We’ll go over CMS fundamentals and how a content management system differs from other website-building alternatives for novices.
+We’ll review CMS fundamentals and how a content management system differs from other website-building alternatives for novices.
 You’ll also discover why a CMS may just be the right fit for your next website project.